mozilla-services/socorro/docs/signaturegeneration.rst

 existing one and send it to reprocessing.
 That can be done on the report/index page directly, or via the admin panel.

-Note that after a signature change has been pushed to production, you might want to `reprocess the affected signatures <https://github.com/adngdb/reprocess>`_.
+Note that after a signature change has been pushed to production, it may be useful to `reprocess the affected signatures <https://github.com/adngdb/reprocess>`_.
+We can help with this if the change author requests it.

 Philosophy on signature generation